The Ancestry of Nathaniel Martin

 It was only a couple of years after coming back from Yorktown that James began his life as a husband and father, matching his own father’s example of doing so at twenty-one.
 Actually, it was just short of that age, with the wedding taking place 25 Apr 1783.
 His wife was Betsy Smelser.
 James was the only one of the sons of John and Margaret to wed so early, the rest all waiting much longer.
 It is worth wondering if it was a shotgun wedding.
 The best genealogies of the family have the first child, John, born 22 March 1781.
 This could well mean there is an error in the record -- one prominent researcher as it as 1784, which could mean he was part of a set of twins, the other being his sister Martha.
 If the earlier date is correct, the couple conceived their first child three years before they wed, at a time when James had just turned eighteen and Betsy was only about sixteen.
 This does not seem likely.
 Either the date is not right, or it has some other explanation -- for example, it could be that John was actually the son of James’s older brother William, adopted after William died.
 If there were complications of any sort at the beginning of James and Betsy’s relationship, these stresses did not harm its longevity.
 The pair were spouses for over sixty years, all the way to the death of James in 1843.
 One side effect of them getting started young, though, was that their kids were barely younger than James’s youngest siblings and it is sometimes hard to be sure which generation of the family is reflected in Bedford County marriage records filed in the first two decades of the 19th Century.
 Some of James and Betsy’s kids had names identical to those of some of his nieces and nephews.

 The children were born from the early 1780s up into the first few years of the next century, the last being born about 1804 when Betsy was turning forty, a typical stopping point.
 The precise number of children is unclear.
-Most sources confirm eight children.
-In order of birth, they were John, Martha, Jacob, Catherine, James William (known by his middle name), Nathaniel (or Nathan), Charles, Mary (known as Polly), and Matilda.
-They arrived at an almost clockwork-like pace of every other year through the birth of Rebecca.
+Most sources confirm nine children, but it is twelve if all of the possible children are included.
+In order of birth, the full twelve are John, Martha, Jacob, Catherine, James William (known by his middle name), Rebecca, Nathaniel (or Nathan), Charles, Mary (known as Polly), Matilda (Millie), and Elizabeth (Eliza), as well as Sarah, whose birth-order position is uncertain -- she is mentioned as one of James’s heirs in an 1849 land transaction.
+A man named Moses Wright bought land that year that James and Betsy had owned, and all the living heirs were required to confirm that they had no further claim.
+Sarah is on that list, but does not turn up in family records made prior to that date, hence the mystery.
+The children arrived at an almost clockwork-like pace of every other year through the birth of Rebecca.
 But between Rebecca and Nathaniel is a gap of six or seven years.
 The odds are high that at least a couple of children were born during this span, say one about 1892 and another in the middle of the decade.
-If so, they died at birth or in early childhood and their existence has left no detectible trace.
-There is also the possibility James was not siring children at that point because he was absent from the home.
+Sarah’s birth could easily fit into one of these positions, but aside from that possibility, James and Betsy may have lost one or more babies whose existence has left no detectible trace.
+There is also the possibility James was not siring children during these gaps because he was absent from the home.
 The 1790s was a period when European-Americans were rapidly pushing out the native tribes of the lands just west of the Appalachian range.
 The economic opportunities for someone with enough cash to obtain land or, for instance, fund a sawmill in a fast-building locality, were perhaps too good to pass up.
 Sometimes these frontier areas were too raw to be suitable for a wife and kids, so it could be James went on his own.
 There is no direct evidence now that he was involved in such a foray, but it is easy to imagine he may have been the person who first investigated the Kentucky land that his brother-in-law Henry Miller was sent to oversee in 1800 or so.

-The clean break aspect was even true of James and Betsy’s immediate family.
-Most of the kids had come along to Franklin County, but they did not move to Wayne County.
-Before their lives were done, they would be widely scattered.
-For example, John died in Indiana, Jacob in West Virgina, Rebecca (probably) in Wisconsin, Nathaniel in Iowa, and Charles back in Bedford County.
-Only three children came to Kentucky.
-Two of those were daughters Polly and Matilda, who didn’t really have much of a choice because they had not yet reached their majority as of 1817.
-The other was James William Pearcy.
-William (he tended not to use his first name, perhaps so he could avoid being confused with his father) chose to be part of the migration even though he had already started a family with wife Senah Clatcher.
+The clean break aspect was even true of some of James and Betsy’s immediate family.
+Most of the kids had come along to Franklin County, but a full six declined to move to Wayne County.
+Before their lives were done, these six would be widely scattered.
+Of that group, John died in Indiana, Jacob in West Virgina, Rebecca (probably) in Wisconsin, and Charles back in Bedford County.
+Only five children are known to have come to Kentucky.
+Three of them were daughters Polly, Matilda, and Eliza, who didn’t really have much of a choice because they had not yet reached their majority as of 1817.
+Another was Nathaniel, who was twenty at the time of the move but had not yet married, so again his decision was influenced by the fact that he had not yet established himself outside his birth household -- Nathaniel would spent sixteen years in Wayne County before moving to Morgan County, IL and then, a couple of decades later, to Decatur County, IA.
+The one child who deliberately chose to be part of the migration, but did not have to be, was married son William.
 This may be a clue.
 It could be that William was the person primarily responsible for the decision to move.
 It could be that William was the son who was helping maintain the family farm in Franklin County.
-Once he set his sights on Wayne County, it would have left James and Betsy -- and their two remaining teenaged daughters -- in the lurch unless they came along.
+Once he set his sights on Wayne County, it would have left James and Betsy in the lurch unless they came along.

 Being in Wayne County also exaggerated the tendency for the family name to be recorded under spellings other than Pearcy.
 (This was true elsewhere, but not to the same degree.)
 Well over half of the modern-day descendants of James William Pearcy use the Piercy variation.
 When researching the 19th Century documentation of the family in Wayne County, one must search not only for Pearcy, but for Piercy, Piercey, Peircy, Peercy, Pierce, Perry, and even Powers (the latter perhaps being due to the proximity of Wayne County neighbors named Powers).
 The pension file application was submitted under the Piercy variant, though within the document it is also rendered as Pearcy.